A beautiful meadow on the banks of the River Thames

 On a warm summers day Riverside Meadows comes alive with families enjoying the beautiful setting on the banks of the River Thames in Wallingford.

-This beautiful meadow running alongside the Thames is the perfect place to watch red kites swooping overhead and the unmistakable flashes of bright blue and orange of kingfishers frequently seen darting along the riverbank.
+This stunning meadow running alongside the Thames is the perfect place to relax and enjoy the river.
+If you're lucky you might see the unmistakable flash of bright blue and orange of a kingfisher darting along the riverbank.

 A rare and threatened habitat

-The benefits of the Trust’s wildflower restoration project at Riverside Meadows can be enjoyed during the summer months when the meadows are ablaze with displays of oxeye daisy, common knapweed and bird’s-foot trefoil.
+We've worked hard to restore wildflower habitats at Riverside Meadows.
+The benefits of this project can be enjoyed during the summer months when the meadows are ablaze with displays of oxeye daisy, common knapweed and bird’s foot trefoil.

 Bats at Riverside Meadows